 In the early stages of Alzheimer's, dental care focuses on prevention.
-Getting check-ups and cleaning and flossing teeth regularly can prevent the need for more invasive dental work later on, when the person with Alzheimer’s may be less able to tolerate it.1
+Getting regular check-ups, brushing, and flossing teeth regularly can prevent the need for more invasive dental work later on, when the person with Alzheimer's may be less able to tolerate it.1

 - Find the right dentist.
 Contact your local dental society to find the names of dentists who have experience working with people with Alzheimer's.1

 - The bathroom is not the only choice for brushing teeth.
 A basin on a table or the kitchen sink might work better.3

 - The time of day can vary.
 Dental care does not have to be the last thing at night before bed or the first thing in the morning.
 Find a time when both you and the person with Alzheimer's are calm and have time to devote to the task.1,3

 - Take care of dentures daily.Dentures need to be taken out daily, brushed, and rinsed.
 While they are out, try to brush the person's gums and the roof of their mouth with a soft-bristled toothbrush.3

 - Use mouthwash.
 Anti-plaque mouthwash can be helpful in preventing gum disease but only if it won't be swallowed.3

 - Flossing tools can help.
 Use a floss holder, flexi-picks, or stim-u-dent, or use a tiny brush that can fit between teeth to clean the gums as well as the teeth.3

 In addition, provide short and simple instructions for the person with Alzheimer's to follow.
 A toothbrush with a large handle can be easier for them to hold onto.
 You can even try putting the handle through a tennis ball to give the person something larger to grasp.
 Another option is an electric toothbrush, which may be easier to use.3

 Finally, if you are doing the brushing, it may be easier to sit the person on a chair and stand behind them to brush their teeth.
 Flossing may also be easier from this position.3